SAP/terraform-provider-btp/docs/data-sources/subaccount_service_plan.md

 page_title: "btp_subaccount_service_plan Data Source - terraform-provider-btp"
 subcategory: ""
 description: |-
-  Gets details about a specific service plan such as its name, description, metadata, and more.
+  Gets details about a specific service plan such as its name, description, and metadata.
 ---

 # btp_subaccount_service_plan (Data Source)

-Gets details about a specific service plan such as its name, description, metadata, and more.
+Gets details about a specific service plan such as its name, description, and metadata.

 ## Example Usage